gal-zemach/galzemach-site/README.md

 # Gal Zemach — Portfolio & Blog

-This is my personal website, built with [Astro](https://astro.build) and based on the [Spectre](https://github.com/louisescher/spectre) template.
+This is my personal website — a combined CV, portfolio, and blog where I share technical projects and write about game development, tools engineering, and creative tech.
-It serves as a portfolio and blog, where I share technical projects and write about game development, tools engineering, and creative tech.
+It’s built with [Astro](https://astro.build) and based on the [Spectre](https://github.com/louisescher/spectre) template, which I plan to customize further as I experiment with web development.

 ## Features